longturn/freeciv21/docs/General/Manuals/client-manual.rst

     In this example, the player's nation is in Democracy, has set gold to 40%, science to 40%, and luxury to 20%.

-.. _Tax Rates dialog:
+.. _Tax Rates Dialog:
 .. figure:: ../../_static/images/gui-elements/tax-rates.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Tax Rates dialog
   :figclass: align-center

-  Tax Rates dialog
+  Tax Rates Dialog

 .. note:: The phrase "tax rates" can be a bit misleading as there is only one taxable item and that is the